-The university’s Standard Practice Guide (SPG 601.24) on the Delegation of Authority to Bind the University to External Agreements on Business and Financial Matters:
+SPG 601.24 on Delegation of Authority to Bind the University to External Agreements on Business and Financial Matters:

 (1) Standardizes the signature and authority delegation process (2) Defines the explicit and implied expectations the university assumes the signer (or binding individual) has fulfilled (3) Makes publicly, and easily available, a means to determine who has the authority to obligate the university for a particular transaction or promise to an external organization.

 The SPG does not apply to internal university signatures, approvals, or processes (e.g., time sheets, journal entries, purchase order requests, etc.,).